darinama/Minecraft-Wiki/crafting.md

   <img src="./img/crafting/anvil.png" width="380" height="180">
 </p>
 You need 3 iron blocks and 4 iron ingots.
 To craft an iron block, you need 9 iron ingots.

+# This is all you need to know about crafting to start playing!